What is a Data Pipeline?

 This is where data engineering comes in.

-A data engineer focuses on the sources of the data, the quality of the data, the structure, formatting, accessibility, security, governance, and so on.
+A data engineer focuses on the sources of the data, quality, structure, formatting, accessibility, security, governance, and so on.
 All of these are extremely important to generate value for the organization.

 In this post, we look at what is a data pipeline, how it works, and what is its underlying architecture.